 Maybe it's a back tooth with nothing to bite on.
 Maybe you have crowded teeth and it's been pushed out of line.
 Or it's got a big hole in it.
 There are many reasons why you might not want to keep the tooth.

 If that's the case, then the best tooth abscess treatment is to have the tooth removed.
 But make sure you follow all the instructions from the dentist.
 Otherwise you could end up with a tooth extraction infection or dry socket.

 The other option is to keep the tooth.
-The treatment you need to keep it depends on where the infection is coming from.
+The treatment you need in order to keep it depends on where the infection is coming from.
 There are two possibilities; either the nerve inside the tooth has died, leaving you with a dead tooth; or else you have an infection in the gum next to the tooth.

 If you have a dead tooth, the only course of action is a root canal treatment.
 This will clean out all the bugs from inside the tooth, and seal it up to stop them getting back in!
 You can read more about root canal procedures by clicking HERE

 If the tooth is very painful to put any pressure on, this is caused by pus building up at the tip of the root, causing pressure.
 You will need emergency root canal treatment.
 At the emergency appointment, the dentist will usually only do the simplest and quickest treatment to get rid of the pain.

 He'll do just enough to get you comfortable.
 No marathon appointment at this stage!